penmasters/zabbix-book/docs/ch06-zabbix-templates/templates.md

 differences, and optionally merges or removes entities.
 You can import templates via:

-`Configuration → Templates → Import`
+`Data collection → Templates → Import`

 Zabbix supports both `YAML` `JSON and `XML`, though YAML is preferred due to its readability and UUID retention.